sted9000/bi/README.md

 ## Workflow
 ![Workflow](assets/workflow.png)
-1. **Capture third-party provider's daily reports sent via email**
+1. **Client Inbox (Zapier)**
-   - Watch for emails from third-party providers (Zapier/ActivePieces)
+   - Watch for emails from third-party providers
+   - Extract the attachments and send to dedicated email addresses

+2. **Automation Inbox (ActivePieces)**
+   - ActivePieces server hosted locally on a Raspberry Pi with Docker Compose
+   - Watch for emails from the client inbox
-   - Store the reports in AWS S3 (ActivePieces)
+   - Upload the attachments to AWS S3

+4. **Lambdas**
+   - Schedule to run daily
-2. **Parse the reports to extract relevant information**
+   - Parse the reports and extract relevant information
-   - Parse the reports stored in S3 (AWS Lambda)
+   - Store the reports in Supabase for easy UI access

+5. **Dashboard (Vue3)**
+   - Basic Auth with Supabase
-   - Store the extracted information in Supabase DB (AWS Lambda, Supabase)
+   - Display the relevant information in a simple, easy-to-read format

-3. **Host a simple business intelligence dashboard**
-   - Web app queries the database and displays information (Vue3, Supabase, Vercel)
+   - Hosted on Vercel

+Note: Step 1 and 2 should ideally be combined into one service, but Zapier was necessary for handling emails with multiple attachments.

 ## Stack
 - Zapier